Danielsuhang/BookshareWebScraper/README.md

 # BookshareWebScraper
-Web scraper designed to scrape books from Bookshare and makes a POST onto a local Flask Server
+Chrome Extension Web scraper designed to scrape books from Bookshare and makes a POST onto a local Flask Server